EvgeniyMukhamedjanov/liquid-ajax-cart/docs/guide.md

 <div class="{{ row_classes }}">
 <div class="{{ left_column_classes }}" markdown="1">

-### Display properties of the Shopify cart object outside of Ajaxified sections
+### Display properties of the Shopify cart object outside of Ajax cart sections
+### Display Shopify cart's total price and items counter outside of Ajax cart sections

 Add the [`data-ajax-cart-bind-state`](/reference/data-ajax-cart-bind-state/) attribute to an HTML element, pass a Cart state property as an attribute's value and Liquid Ajax Cart will display the state property's value within the HTML element and refresh it when cart gets updated.